heaversm/deeplab-training/README.md

 **Folder Structure**

-Make sure your folder structure looks similar to this, if you followed all of the naming conventions in the above steps:
+Make sure your folder structure from `/datasets` looks similar to this, if you followed all of the naming conventions in the above steps:

 ```
 + PQR
   + exp //contains exported files
   + train_on_trainval_set
   + eval //contains results of training evaluation
   + init_models //contains the deeplab pascal training set, which you need to download
   + train //contains training ckpt files
   + vis
     + segmentation_results //contains the generated segmentation masks
   + Imagesets
     train.txt
     trainval.txt
     val.txt
   + logs
   + tfrecord //holds your converted dataset
 buid_pqr_data.py //creates your tfrecord files
 convert_rgb_to_index.py //turns rgb images into their segmentation indices

-train-pqr.sh //holds the training script
+../../train-pqr.sh //holds the training script
-eval-pqr.sh //holds the eval script
+../../eval-pqr.sh //holds the eval script
-vis-pqr.sh //holds the visualization script
+../../vis-pqr.sh //holds the visualization script
 ```